zarroboogs/p4g-saveconv/README.md

 ### `.bin` Files

 - The *Rescue Requests* save segment increased in size (due to internal struct changes), from `0x2908` bytes (PS Vita) to `0x3FAC` bytes (PC).
-- PC saves contain a new save segment (`0x30` bytes) that contains the Hero's name.
+- PC saves contain a new save segment  (`0x30` bytes) which stores the Hero's name.
 - PS Vita saves are padded to `0x38000` bytes with garbage data from PS Vita memory.
 PC saves aren't padded (`0x34D3D` bytes).

 ### `.binslot` Files

 BINslot files are the PC alternative to `sdslot.dat`.

+Stored metadata is identical to PS Vita apart from a new `LANG%d` parameter.

 BINslot file structure: